Straighten Your Smile With Invisalign

 Invisalign aligners should be worn as often as possible to ensure that your treatment plan progresses as intended.
 We suggest only removing your aligners to eat, drink, or brush your teeth.
 On average, you should wear your Invisalign aligners 20-22 hours daily.

 Dr. Brace will determine if you are a candidate for Invisalign.
 There are some orthodontic concerns that are too severe to be resolved with Invisalign and may require extensive surgery.
 Dr. Brace will need to ensure that she treats any underlying dental health concerns prior to treatment to ensure the longevity of your results.

 The Invisalign Process

-Before getting Invisalign in Cary, NC, Dr. Brace will do a cosmetic dentistry consultation to make sure you’re a good candidate.
+Before getting Invisalign in Cary, NC, Dr. Brace will do a cosmetic dentistry consultation to ensure you’re a good candidate.
 If so, impressions are taken of your teeth so that aligners can be customized for your mouth.
 Dr. Brace can let you know ahead of time how many treatments are required to get your ideal results.

 When your first set is ready, we’ll make sure the aligners fit the way you should.
 You’ll feel a bit of pressure each time you change the aligners as the teeth adjust.
 The aligners will be changed around every two weeks to slowly move your teeth into place.

 Does Invisalign make your mouth dry?